bhbarongreenback/uk-reporting-etfs/README.md

   * A list of fund families
     * The HMRC data file contains a column called "Parent Fund Name", which contains something like the fund family name, and another column called "Sub Fund Name", which contains something like the individual ETF name.
 Problem is, the parenet fund name is generally the name of a legal entity (like "Vanguard Charlotte Funds"), of which there may be several per fund company, rather than simply a fund brand name most people would recognize (for example, "Vanguard").
 Additionally, the sub fund name may have additional rubbish at the beginning (repeating the fund family name) or the end (the name of a share class).
     * To aid in cleaning up this data, the script uses a list of fund family names - these are read from a text file, one per line.
 If a parent fund name begins with one of the fund family names from this file, the script uses the corresponding entry from the fund family names file as the fund family name, rather than the (usually longer) legal entity name from the HMRC sheet.
 This is then helps to drive the rules which clean up the individual fund name (if the fund name begins with the fund family name, it is removed).
-    * By default the fund families list used is [`fund-families.csv`](fund-families.csv) in the same directory as the script; the version of this file in the repository contains an entry for all US ETF fund families which as of this writing have UK-reporting ETFs.
+    * By default the fund families list used is [`fund-families.txt`](fund-families.txt) in the same directory as the script; the version of this file in the repository contains an entry for all US ETF fund families which as of this writing have UK-reporting ETFs.

 # More info